mbercx/python-copier/docs/developer.md

     The `docs:deploy` script will use `mkdocs gh-deploy` to deploy the documentation as a GitHub Pages website.
     This should rarely be done manually, since we have a GitHub Action set up to do this.

+## Release

+To make a new release of the template package, simply tag the commit you want to release:

+    git tag -a v0.3.0 -m '🚀 Release `v0.3.0`'

+And then push the tag to the remote, here named `origin`:

+    git push origin --tags

+You can the go to the [Github releases](https://github.com/mbercx/python-copier/releases) and make a new release based on the new tag.